 When it comes to printing, layers of colour are added to certain parts of the woodblock, either as flat colours or gradients.
 Sometimes one print can have 10 layers or more printed one on top of the other.
 As you can imagine, every time you print a layer of colour on the same piece of paper you need to line it up EXACTLY in the right place, so registration is very important!

 Firstly we started with the lightest colours and then worked towards darker ones.
 The paper must be moist and the woodblock damp before printing.
 And once you start applying the ink to the block you have to be quick so that your woodblock doesn't dry out.
-In Japan, the climate is very humid, so the conditions for printing are very different to that of the UK where the paper and woodblock tends to dry out very quickly.
+In Japan, the climate is very humid, so the conditions for printing are very different from that of the UK where the paper and woodblock tend to dry out very quickly.

 Mixing on a piece of wood, the ink and a little blob of glue are mixed together before applying some dabs to the woodblock.
 Working quickly, you then carefully apply the paper to the registration mark and start rubbing with a 'barren'.

-A 'barren' is used to put pressure on the back of the paper as the you transfer the ink to the paper.
-Unfortunately I forget exactly what these are made of, but the high quality ones are handmade and can cost up to $1,700 each!
+A 'barren' is used to put pressure on the back of the paper as you transfer the ink to the paper.
+Unfortunately, I forget exactly what these are made of, but the high quality ones are handmade and can cost up to $1,700 each!
 Surprisingly we were allowed to use these, although I thought twice about doing so!

 The barren must be rubbed across the paper from side to side and never up and down as this destroys the fibres.
 You need to apply a lot of pressure and work quickly so that your woodblock and paper doesn't completely dry out.
 You then release the pressure a little and wipe gently across your plate and then gently from the bottom of your plate to the top.
-This is to make sure the ink gets in all the carved out areas of wood.
+This is to make sure the ink gets in all the carved areas of wood.

 As the ink isn't oil based so you don't need to keep all the prints separate and dry them for a week like you would a linocut or screenprint.
 The ink drys immediately, but at this stage you need to keep the humidity in the paper, so we placed our prints straight into a plastic wallet.